 The United Kingdom: Symbolic Power in Monarchies

-The Monarch holds only symbolic power, while the Prime Minister and the Cabinet hold political power.
+This leads to several positive developments in society.
+Firstly, the Monarch holds only symbolic power, while the Prime Minister and the Cabinet hold political power.
 This allows Prime Ministers to be replaced as much as they need to without the expense of the symbolic image.
 Monarchs, as non-political actors, become immune to political division, which enables them to genuinely represent all People.

-"(The Monarchy becomes) a visible point above multiplicity that is able to gather our attention and make us realise that we are One, we share a national identity, a home, a culture, and land...that therefore unites us despite our local differences."
+Jonathan Pageau, a Canadian iconographer and expert on symbolism, said on his God Save the King podcast: "(The Monarchy becomes) a visible point above multiplicity that is able to gather our attention and make us realise that we are One, we share a national identity, a home, a culture, and land...that therefore unites us despite our local differences."

 When Queen Elizabeth II died, Britain’s previous Prime Ministers – who have fought viciously with each other for power – stood shoulder to shoulder in the crowd and proclaimed God Save the King.
-For a moment, they set aside their differences to mourn the Queen they all loved, and swear allegiance to their new King.
+For a moment, they set aside their differences to mourn the Queen they all loved and to swear allegiance to their new King.
 A powerful re-orientation of shared loyalty.
 Of unity and identity.

-This is not to say that a modern Republic is inherently flawed, or that a Constitutional Monarchy is flawless.
+As a disclaimer, this is not to say that a modern Republic is inherently flawed, or that a Constitutional Monarchy is flawless.
 For instance, a resentful and demotivated Monarch can do great damage as the Head of State.
 But then again, a selfless and gracious Monarch can do great good.

 This is why Queen Elizabeth II was so beloved.
 Already at age 25, as Crown Princess, she declared: "my whole life, whether it be long or short, shall be devoted to your service."
 And indeed, with elegance and grace, she spent her entire reign without a single personal scandal - a remarkable achievement and a testament to her unrelenting devotion to her duty.
 This made her, in particular, a beacon of stability and beauty for both the people and the government.
 Not only did she prove that the Monarchy can coexist in a modern world - she showed how it is absolutely necessary that it does.